AI-Protocol-Official/Documentation/README.md

 3) has one and only one hiveURI pointing to some off-chain resource with the information about the Hive (possibly a website),
 4) has any number of NFTs (assets) bound to it (pre-sorted by category), and each NFT
-   * has one (and only one) category within the Hive;
+   * has one (and only one) category within the Hive.
-   * cannot join other hives (can only join 1 Hive at a time);
+   * cannot join other hives (can only join 1 Hive at a time)
-   * NFT which created a Hive cannot join the same Hive, or any other Hive;
+   * NFT which created a Hive cannot join the same Hive, or any other Hive.

 Every Hive has the following components:
  * Native ERC-20 Utility Token